fourteatoo/clj-evohome/README.md

 ## Object tree

-The topology of the EVO Home system sees the user as the owner of different locations (installations).
+The topology of the EVO Home system sees the user as the owner of an installation.
+The installation is a collection of locations.
 To a location belong one or more gateways.
 To a gateway belong one or more temperature control systems.
 Each temperature control system has a number of zones; the actuators and sensors.
 Physically, if you bought an EvoTouch panel, the temperature control system is also the gateway.

-A single apartment installation may have just one location, one gateway, one temperature control system (which is the gateway too) and several zones (one for each room).
+A single apartment installation has typically just one location, one gateway, one temperature control system (which is the gateway too) and several zones (one for each room).